How to Cook Pinto Beans (Stovetop, Oven, Slow Cooker, Instant Pot,)

 pinto beans in a pot with serving spoon inside

 • Pick through the beans.
-Remove shriveled beans and any debris before cooking.
+Remove shrivelled beans and any debris before cooking.

 • Bulk it out.
 Add bulk to the meal by serving the beans over another starch such as rice or quinoa.

 • Change up the beans.
-Use other beans like navy beans, but be aware that cook time will vary.
+This method will work with other beans like navy beans, black beans, kidney beans, and garbanzo beans (chickpeas) but be aware that cook time will vary.

 top down view of a bowl filled with uncooked pinto beans